tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 - Anything followed by an ellipsis (`…`) can be repeated.
 - Curly braces (`{` and `}`) mean that you should select one of the items separated by vertical bars (`|`).

+Use `/` to search in man pages giống trong vim.

 For example, the specification:
 `bork [ -x ] { on | off } filename …`